stf8org/stf/README.md

 Currently all forms of the STF Standard can be used for any Text or Representation, the only requirement is an Implementation. <a href="#impl">STF Standard Implementation</a> (with enhancements)
 </li><li>
 <ul><li>
-<b>Phase 0:</b> Correct all Texts and Informations from "ascii" & "UTF" to STF8 Standard, build STF Community Graph of Characters & Symbols.
+<b>Phase 0:</b> Correct all Texts and Informations from "ascii" & "UTF"|"UCS" to STF8 Standard, build STF Community Graph of Characters & Symbols.
 Collate, prepare STF Books!
 </li><li>
 <b>Phase 1:</b> Solve Arrangement of Collections of Symbols by Associative Graph, Align Symbols in Pages of Books with STF index value.
 </li><li>